mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 PHYSICAL CHARACTERISTICS
-As upright bilateral beings with four arms and two large legs, the Amindii superficially resemble Terran grasshoppers, with internal skeletons within their exterior of chitinous plates and finely scaled skin.
+As upright bilateral beings with four arms and two large legs, the Amindii superficially resemble [[Terra|Terran]] grasshoppers, with internal skeletons within their exterior of chitinous plates and finely scaled skin.
 Adults average 2.2 meters tall and mass approximately 110 kilograms.
 External colouration varies with tribes but tends towards patterns of blue and purple which